 B02 studies the link between immune cell migration and hepatic manifestations of intestinal diseases.

-B03 and B04 focus on the roles of hepatic and intestinal dendritic cells in maintaining homeostasis as well as in patients with chronic liver disease and impaired intestinal barrier functions.
+B04 focusses on the roles of dendritic cells in homeostasis as well as in patients with chronic liver disease and impaired intestinal barrier functions.

 B05 characterizes the consequences of gut-derived molecular signals on the origin and function of hepatic macrophages.